Skip to content

 }

-4. To execute a method of a specific KBean, we should mention it explicitly as: jeka [kbean]: [method].
+1. To execute a method from a specific KBean, use the format jeka [kbean]: [method]: jeka script: hello

 jeka.kbean.default=script